AbdalraoufAlarbi79/CCA-/README.md

 # CCA-
-new version for CCA algorithm
+new version for CCA algorithm which is classification algorithm